Zilliqa/zq2/z2/docs/deployer.md

-  restore                Restore a node data dir from a backup in the persistence bucket reset                  Reset a network stopping all the nodes and cleaning the /data folder restart                Restart a network stopping all the nodes and starting the service again block-number           Show the network nodes block number api                    Perform operation over the network API nodes generate-private-keys  Generate the node private keys. --force to replace if already existing generate-genesis-key   Generate the genesis key. --force to replace if already existing
+  restore                Restore a node data dir from a backup in the persistence bucket reset                  Reset a network stopping all the nodes and cleaning the /data folder restart                Restart a network stopping all the nodes and starting the service again monitor                Show the network nodes specified metrics api                    Perform operation over the network API nodes generate-private-keys  Generate the node private keys. --force to replace if already existing generate-genesis-key   Generate the genesis key. --force to replace if already existing